Djensonsan/Distributed-Applications-Project/README.md

-# Distributed Applications Lab
+# Distributed Applications Project

 In this demo we will use various Jakarta EE features and consume them through an Angluar front-end.
+The application server used is Payara, the server does require some configuration in order for all functionalities to work.
+An Azure MySQL database was used to store the entities.

 ## Installation